Chickens with Cloudy Eyes: Causes & Treatment

 We’ll first start with ammonia fumes, a common problem in chicken coops.

 Ammonia blindness is the result of eye infections due to ammonia fumes.
 These fumes have a pungent odor and irritate the eyes and lungs.
 It’s used in household cleaning products as a degreaser, especially window-cleaning products.

-But unless you are cleaning the chicken coop windows with ammonia, the fumes are not coming from cleaning products.
+But the fumes are not from cleaning products unless you clean the chicken coop windows with ammonia.
 They are coming from the chicken droppings.

 Ammonia from chicken droppings

-Bacteria break down nitrogen in the chicken’s droppings and produce ammonia fumes.
+Bacteria break down nitrogen in chicken droppings and produce ammonia fumes.
 Ammonia fumes can’t escape the chicken coop without proper ventilation, with the risk of ammonia concentrations exceeding toxic levels.
 Chickens that live in confined spaces are highly vulnerable.

 The ammonia concentration depends on:

 - the type of bedding in the chicken coop